Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Experiments

-\paragraph{BREEDS~\citep{santurkar2020BREEDSBenchmarksSubpopulation} distribution shifts: } The BREEDS datasets were constructed using the existing ImageNet images, but use different classes.
+\paragraph{BREEDS~\citep{santurkar2020BREEDSBenchmarksSubpopulation} distribution shifts: } The BREEDS datasets feature \emph{sub-population shifts} from the training set to test.
+The BREEDS datasets were constructed using the existing ImageNet images, but with different classes.
 BREEDS utilizes the hierarchical WordNet structure of the classes to choose a parent class that makes the original ImageNet classes the leaves.
 For example, in the BREEDS Living-17 dataset, one of the classes is \emph{domestic cat}.
 This is a parent class of several ImageNet classes, which are \emph{tiger cat, Egyptian cat, Persian cat and Siamese cat}.
-BREEDS induces a subpopulation shift from the source distribution to the target by assigning these leaf classes exclusively to either the source or target.
+BREEDS induces a subpopulation shift from the source distribution to the target by assigning these leaf classes to either the source or target.
 For example, the images in the source dataset of Living-17 under the \emph{domestic cat} class are that of either \emph{tiger cats} or \emph{Egyptian cats}, whereas in the target are that of either \emph{Persian cats} or \emph{Siamese cats}.
 Therefore, despite having the same label (\emph{domestic cat}), the source and target distributions semantically differ due to the differences between the breeds, which induces a subpopulation shift.
-We consider three BREEDS datasets: Entity-13, Entity-30 and Living-17, which are named using the convention \emph{theme/object type}--\emph{\#classes}.
-Since we can't use ImageNet pre-trained models (even with finetuning, as all layers have been trained on all ImageNet classes already), we train a ResNet-18 model from scratch for the BREEDS datasets such that the classifiers only sees examples from the source distribution.